IRS tax tip 2016-34

 If you lose your job, you may qualify for unemployment benefits.
 While these payments may come as a relief, it’s important to remember that they may be taxable.
 Here are five key facts about unemployment compensation:

-1. You must include all unemployment compensation in your income for the year.
-You should receive a Form 1099-G, Certain Government Payments.
-It will show the amount paid to you and the amount of any federal income taxes withheld.
+1. Unemployment is Taxable.
+You must include all unemployment compensation as income for the year.
+You should receive a Form 1099-G, Certain Government Payments by Jan.
+31 of the following year.
+This form will show the amount paid to you and the amount of any federal income tax withheld.

-2. There are several types of unemployment compensation.
-They generally include any amount received under an unemployment compensation law of the U.S. or a state.
-For more about the various types, see Publication 525, Taxable and Nontaxable Income.
+2. Paid Under U.S. or State Law.
+There are various types of unemployment compensation.
+Unemployment includes amounts paid under U.S. or state unemployment compensation laws.
+For more information, see Publication 525, Taxable and Nontaxable Income.

-3. You must include benefits paid to you from regular union dues in your income.
-Different rules may apply if you contribute to a special union fund and those contributions are not deductible.
-In that case, only include as income any amount you get that is more than the contributions you made.
+3. Union Benefits May be Taxable.
+You must include benefits paid to you from regular union dues in your income.
+Other rules may apply if you contributed to a special union fund and your contributions to the fund are not deductible.
+In that case, you only include as income any amount that you got that was more than the contributions you made.

-4. You can choose to have federal income tax withheld from your unemployment.
-You make this choice using Form W-4V, Voluntary Withholding Request.
-If you do not choose to have tax withheld, you may have to make estimated tax payments during the year.
+4. You May have Tax Withheld.
+You can choose to have federal income tax withheld from your unemployment.
+You can have this done using Form W-4V, Voluntary Withholding Request.
+If you choose not to have tax withheld, you may need to make estimated tax payments during the year.

-5. If you are facing financial difficulties, you should visit IRS.gov.
-“What Ifs” for Struggling Taxpayers explains the tax effect of events such as the loss of a job.
-For example, if your income decreased, you may be eligible for some tax credits, such as the Earned Income Tax Credit.
-If you owe federal taxes and can’t pay your bill, contact the IRS as soon as possible.
+5. Visit IRS.gov for Help.
+If you’re facing financial difficulties, you should visit the IRS.gov page: “What Ifs” for Struggling Taxpayers.
+This page explains the tax effect of events such as job loss.
+For example, if your income decreased, you may be eligible for certain tax credits, like the Earned Income Tax Credit.
+If you owe federal taxes and can’t pay your bill check the Payments tab on IRS.gov to review your options.
 In many cases, the IRS can take steps to help ease your financial burden.